A working glossary of New Energy terms

 — Over-unity: Over-unity is a CoP above 1, where the device is producing more power than the power taken to operate it.

-— Broken symmetry: Broken symmetry is an important concept in New Energy because like a battery, it creates a uneven charge distribution of the ether, which allows its energy to flow through the device.
+— Broken symmetry: Broken symmetry is an important concept in New Energy because like a magnet, it creates a uneven charge distribution of the ether around its negative and positive poles.